Skip to main content

 <Kbd>D</Kbd>

-aria-label="Switch to dark mode" tells a screen reader user what will happen on activation.
-The title attribute shows the current state on hover for sighted users who need confirmation.
+aria-label="Switch to dark mode" tells a screen reader user what activation will actually do, and the title attribute shows the current state on hover for sighted users who want the confirmation.

-The radio group had a built-in advantage: arrow keys moved between options.
-The cycling button loses that.
-We compensated with a global keyboard shortcut:
+The radio group had one built-in advantage: arrow keys moved between options, and the cycling button gives that up.
+I made up for it with a global keyboard shortcut:

 useKeyboardShortcut('d', cycleTheme);

-Lost: At-a-glance visibility of all three options.
-A user who doesn't know System mode exists won't discover it until they cycle past Dark.
+Lost: at-a-glance visibility of all three options.
+Someone who doesn't know System mode exists won't stumble onto it until they cycle past Dark.

-Gained: 80px of horizontal space.
-A toggle that fits in a bottom nav sheet, a desktop nav bar, and a mobile More menu without layout changes.
-A keyboard shortcut that's faster than clicking any of the three radio buttons.
+Gained: 80px of horizontal space, a toggle that fits in a bottom nav sheet, a desktop nav bar, and a mobile More menu without any layout changes, and a keyboard shortcut that's faster than clicking any of the three radio buttons.

 For a portfolio site where theme preference is a secondary concern, the compact cycling button is the right trade-off.
-If this were a settings page where users configure preferences they'll keep for months, the radio group would be worth the space.
+If this were a settings page where people configure preferences they'll keep for months, the radio group would earn back the space it costs.

-UI controls should match the frequency and importance of the action.
-A three-state preference used once per session doesn't need three persistent buttons.
-A single cycling button with a keyboard shortcut gives the same functionality in a fraction of the space.
+UI controls should match the frequency and importance of the action behind them.
+A three-state preference used once per session doesn't need three persistent buttons; a single cycling button with a keyboard shortcut delivers the same functionality in a fraction of the space.